WiseGuru/ccna-definitions/src/site/notes/CCNA/10 - Guides and Management/How this site was made.md

 </div></div>

-				2. If you run a [header security scan](https://securityheaders.com) against your site, you will get warnings about"*Content Security Policy (CSP)*", and you're screaming at my through your monitor "Oh Max, HOW could you have led me astray?!?"
-Instead, be thankful for the madness I spared you from.
+				2. If you run a [header security scan](https://securityheaders.com) against your site, you will get warnings about"*Content Security Policy (CSP)*", and now you're screaming at me through your monitor "Oh Max, HOW could you have led me astray?!?"
+Instead, you should thank me for sparing you from the madness that is *CSP* and *Digital Garden.*
 					1. *Digital Garden* is absolutely **broken** when it comes to CSP
-						2. Tons of on-page scripts make it effectively impossible to implement
+						1. Tons of on-page scripts make it effectively impossible to implement
-						3. Additionally, there are tons of remotely-hosted scripts, and literally nothing I do works.
+						2. Additionally, there are tons of remotely-hosted scripts, and literally nothing I try works.
 					2. Feel free to experiment with something like [Csper](https://csper.io/), though it's going to require constant maintenance whenever there's an update^[You can find additional CSP source values here: [CSP source values - HTTP | MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/Sources)]
-						1. For reference, here was my "*CSP*" policy after several rounds.
-Note that just adding the domain should have worked, but I just could not get it working.
+						1. For reference, here was my "*CSP*" policy after several rounds (see *version=5* at the end, but I only started counting when I experimented with Csper).
+Just adding the domain that hosted the scrips should have worked, without spelling out the specific scripts^[I know adding other domains is less secure, but it could have required extra steps for an attacker], but I just could not get it working.
 						2. ![How this site was made-19.png](/img/user/Attachments/How%20this%20site%20was%20made-19.png)
-						3. If you use Csper^[[Chrome (CSP) Generator](https://chromewebstore.google.com/detail/content-security-policy-c/ahlnecfloencbkpfnpljbojmjkfgnmdc) and [Firefox (CSP) Generator](https://addons.mozilla.org/en-US/firefox/addon/csp-generator/)] to generate CSP code for your site, you will only have a 24-hour evaluation period before it's $50 a month *minimum*.
+						3. If you use Csper^[Which has plugins for [Chrome (CSP) Generator](https://chromewebstore.google.com/detail/content-security-policy-c/ahlnecfloencbkpfnpljbojmjkfgnmdc) and [Firefox (CSP) Generator](https://addons.mozilla.org/en-US/firefox/addon/csp-generator/)] to generate CSP code for your site, you will only have a 24-hour evaluation period before it's $50 a month *minimum*.
 							1. And if you install the extension and add the CSP policy to your headers, you will need to make it all one line
 							2. Also, add a `?v=1` to the end of the report-uri (like `endpoint.csper.io?v=1;`) to track changes in policy.
 								1. This is important for when you try to update your code with Csper, and for some reason doesn't happen by default.